Staff & Leadership

 In 2019, she began serving as executive pastor at University Park United Methodist Church (Dallas).
 She currently serves as board chair of the Baptist House of Studies at SMU Perkins School of Theology, directed by Dr. Jaime Clark-Soles.
 Rev. Robb Powers also currently serves on the board for Fellowship Southwest, directed by Stephen Reeves.

 She has been married to Matt Powers since 2010.
 Matt is a financial planner at Frontier Investment Management.
-They have three children: Benjamin (7), Ruthie (5), Hannah (18 months).
-They live in Lake Highlands, where Benjamin attends White Rock Elementary, and the girls are in preschool at Highland Park UMC.
-They have a golden retriever named Winston (he’s 9).
+They make their home in Lake Highlands, and have three children: Benjamin, Ruthie, and Hannah.
+The family also has a golden retriever named Winston.

-In the fall of 2023, Rev. Robb Powers has an upcoming children’s book to be published by Tommy Nelson, an imprint of Harper Collins, entitled “My Love, God is Everywhere” co-written with Cameron Mason Vickrey.
+Rev. Robb Powers children’s book entitled “My Love, God is Everywhere” was published in August of 2023 by Tommy Nelson, an imprint of Harper Collins.
+The book was co-written with Cameron Mason Vickrey.

 Rev. Robb Powers loves to preach, read, write, and have meaningful conversations about faith.
-She enjoys traveling and eating, and plans to run her first half-marathon in February.
+She enjoys traveling and eating.